sigmonsays/sigmonsays.github.io/i3wm.md

-+++
-date = "2019-09-09T17:10:00-08:00"
-draft = true
-title = "i3"
-tags = [ "i3" ]

-+++
+---
+title: i3
+---

 I have switched from enlightenment to i3wm and wanted to talk about my experiences.
 At the time I was compiling enlightenment from source using a terrible set of bash scripts I wrote myself and maintained over the years.
 This was because I started running the latest version of e from git.

 If memory serves, I switched from fluxbox to enlightenment when enlightenment 0.17 came out, which was somewhere near the year 2012.
 Needless to say it takes a lot to shift someone who has been using e for so long.

 The primary reasons I used enlightenment were